Sage Cornbread

 - To a mixing bowl, add the cornmeal, flour, baking soda, baking powder, salt, sugar, mix.

-- Stir in the buttermilk, eggs and 4 tablespoons melted butter.
+- Stir in the buttermilk, eggs and the 4 tablespoons melted butter.
 Mix until well combined.
 Stir in the chopped sage.

 - Remove the skillet from the oven and brush the pan with the 1 tablespoon butter to coat the pan evenly.
 Arrange the sage leaves (with the underside of the leaf facing you) on the bottom of the skillet.
 They should stick to the butter to stay in place.